msalmonse/csv2/json.md

 **logoURL** (String)<br/>
 **Option:** `--logo`<br/>
 The URL of an image to include in the top right corner of the SVG.
 It should be 64x64 pixels.
+Other sized images are scaled to fit while preserving the aspect ratio and fitting the top right corner of the image in the top right corner of the SVG.

 **logx** (Bool **false**)<br/>
 **Option:** `--logx`<br/>